MargaretW/Margaret-Triangles/readme.md

 * clone to personal computer incase of contribution to it. section
 ## Known Bugs
-no known bags but one can hit ctrl+shift +I on keyboard for debugging section
+no known bags however in case of any, kindly contact me as shown in the contact section. section
 ## Technologies used
 Software used in the application include;